MakenzieRoberts/S3_Data-Structures_Sprint1/README.md

 This is a group project for Sprint #1 (3nd Semester) at Keyin College's Software Development Program.

-This project uses Node, Express, and PostgreSQL to create a web form that allows 'secret agents' to enter messages into a database, and retrieve messages using either a stack or queue.
+This project uses Node, Express, and PostgreSQL (with pgAdmin) to create a web form that allows 'secret agents' to enter messages into a database, and retrieve messages using either a stack or queue.

 ---